 QuickBooks keeps one company per file.
 TreasuryFlow rolls up the holdco, every opco, and every client into one consolidated view with per-entity drill-down.

-A native Excel Add-in and Google Sheets Add-on pull your live cash and 13-week forecast into the workbooks your team already works in.
+A native Excel Add-in pulls your live cash and 13-week forecast into the workbooks your team already works in.
+A Google Sheets Add-on is in early access (ask us).

-Bidirectional QuickBooks sync means you keep your books exactly where they are and add the real-time cash layer on top — no migration.
+Bidirectional QuickBooks sync means you keep your books exactly where they are and add the real-time cash layer on top, with no migration.

-$99/mo per company, unlimited banks and team, 14-day free trial.
+$99/mo per company, unlimited banks and team, 90-day free trial.
 Whatever you already pay Intuit for QuickBooks stays the same.

 The QuickBooks Cash Flow Planner projects about 90 days forward from your connected-account history and scheduled invoices and bills, inside QuickBooks, for one company.
-TreasuryFlow pulls live balances from every bank via Plaid, builds a rolling 13/26/52-week treasury forecast in weekly buckets, and delivers it in Excel, Google Sheets, and the web — across multiple entities.
+TreasuryFlow pulls live balances from every bank via Plaid, builds a rolling 13/26/52-week treasury forecast in weekly buckets, and delivers it in Excel and the web across multiple entities, with a Google Sheets add-on in early access.

 No. Connect your banks via read-only Plaid, and optionally connect QuickBooks for bidirectional sync.
 Your books stay exactly where they are.

-$99/mo per company — unlimited banks and team included, 14-day free trial, no card.
+$99/mo per company, unlimited banks and team included, 90-day free trial, no card.
 Whatever you already pay Intuit for QuickBooks stays the same.

-“TreasuryFlow is a powerful solution that provides bank account consolidation, dynamic reporting, data visualization and forecasting that your bank can’t offer.
-Any finance professional responsible for cash flow management would benefit from it.”
+“Bank account consolidation, dynamic reporting, data visualization and forecasting that your bank can’t offer.”

 Connect your banks in 5 minutes.
 Keep QuickBooks for the books; get the live 13-week forecast before your next coffee.